 Apple cinnamon steel cut oatmeal is another great option.
 It is absolutely loaded with apple goodness.

 Did you make this great recipe?
 Please leave a review in the recipe card below!

 - 1 teaspoon baking powder

 - 1 teaspoon cinnamon

-- Let sit for at least 10 minutes while you preheat the waffle iron.
+- Let sit while you preheat the waffle iron.

 - Ladle batter into greased waffle iron and cook to your liking.